 Contaminated groundwater has detrimental effects on human health.
 In areas where septic tank installation is not set up correctly, human waste may contaminate the water source.
 The waste may contain hepatitis-causing bacteria that may lead to irreversible damage to the liver.

-2. Affects economic growth
+2. Affects Economic Growth

 Contamination of groundwater sources renders the area incapable of sustaining plant, human, and animal life.
-The population in the area reduces and the land value depreciates.
-Another effect is that it leads to less stability in industries relying on groundwater to produce their goods.
+That reduces the land value and yield, forcing people living in such areas to spend more on buying food and water.

-Groundwater pollution can lead to devastating environmental changes.
-One such alteration is the loss of certain nutrients that are essential for the self-sustenance of the ecosystem.
-Also, when the pollutants mix with water bodies, alteration of the aquatic ecosystem may also occur.
-Aquatic animals such as fish may die off quickly as a result of too many contaminants in the bodies of water.
+Also, when the pollutants mix with water bodies, alteration of the aquatic ecosystem may occur.
+Aquatic animals such as fish may die off quickly due to too many contaminants in the water.
+Of course, that affects every other animal relying on the affected water, whether for habitat or drinking.

-Solutions of Groundwater Pollution
+Solutions to Groundwater Pollution

 1. Legislation